 If someone is visually impaired, color palette needs to be taken into account in the design.
 You can still have a wider color palette for the general audience, but you also have to give visual cues to impaired individuals about the course.
 In the example below, the wrong answer is outlined in the color red.
 To be compliant, the designer needs to add another indication of the wrong answer, which could be as simple as a small x in the corner.

 The WCAG 2.0 standards also dictate contrast levels between the background color and text color for links and other visual cues.
-Designers use WebAIM to control what colors work together and have the correct contrast level, for example, with AA compliance the ratio would be 4:5:1.
-We don’t have to use colors with high enough contrast from each other across the board.
-We can also find pairs within that palette that work.
-That is a good design rule in general, regardless of the level of compliance.
+We don’t have to use colors with high enough contrast from each other across the board; we can also find pairs within that palette that work.
+(It’s a good design rule in general, regardless of the level of compliance.)